Program of Excellence Award

 - Engages with a broad range of organizations from universities and government entities to nonprofit groups, foundations, and corporations, to ensure that research results extend to the real world.

-To turn "research into action" we determine priorities for pediatric injury research, the key collaborations and networks to apply that research, and provide education, training and professional development across several injury science disciplines: Behavioral Science, Biomechanical Engineering, Computational Engineering, Epidemiology, Human Factors, and Digital Health and Communications.
+To turn "research into action" we determine priorities for pediatric accident prevention and safety research, the key collaborations and networks to apply that research, and provide education, training and professional development across several injury science disciplines: Behavioral Science, Biomechanical Engineering, Computational Engineering, Epidemiology, Human Factors, and Digital Health and Communications.
 We also utilize Outreach and Dissemination to translate the research across these disciplines into real-world applications.
 Click here for more information on these core areas.